woleet/woleet-weblibs/README.md

 **`woleet.signature.validateIdentity(identityUrl, pubKey)`**

-This function allows to validate the identity of a signee, ie. validates that the identity URL controls the signee's Bitcoin address.
+This function allows to validate the identity of a signee.
+It checks that the identity URL controls the provided public key by asking it to sign some random data and checking the returned signature.

 See example at [examples/signature.html](examples/signatureValidateIdentity.html)